tianao-meng/Computer-Network/README.md

 In EoT, I get hands-on experience by simulating a virtual network using Mininet.

-The project is that I mentioned in my CV ,"Detection of IoT traffic anomalies based on unsupervised learning methods".
+The project is that I mentioned in my CV ,"IoT traffic anomalies detection system".